 So if you have pre-drilled holes in your cabinet doors and are looking for a match, this page should be helpful in answering if you will find a match or not.
 If you do not have predrilled holes, then just look through the knob and pull collections from the manufactures and pick what you like.

 There are three very noteworthy solutions to make mention of because they stand out amongst the most popular requests:

 1) The 2-3/4" CTC.
-Under its heading below, we have the Siro Designs Metro collection and the Stainless Steel collection.
-Both of these collections offer the adjustable CTC handles.
+Under its heading below, we have the Siro Designs Stainless Steel collection.
+These are the adjustable CTC handles.
 It is a slender handle sleeve that slides into a stem and the screws tighten the handle down to any CTC within its range.
 So for those really odd sizes like 3-5/8", 4-1/16", and a few other weird small sizes, the adjustable CTC handles can come to the rescue.
-There are three sizes to choose from in the Stainless Steel collection.
+There are three sizes to choose from.

 3) From Arthur Harris, any size handle can be made.
 They make their handles to order, and you can specify the length and the center to center.
 From as short as 2" and past 90" long.
 Yes, a multitude of choices.
 They are our only truly custom hardware manufacturer.
 Rock Solid also makes their handles to order, but only in their established sizes.

 (abbreviated as CTC or CC on the web pages):